 - Safe and clean storage yards and buildings

 - We can work on the boat ourselves or get help with anything if needed

-- Fair prices for storage and work performed
+- Fair prices for storage and work performed (see our cruising expenses)

 - Drive on boat-lift rather than travel lift with slings